multiplehats/piggy/apps/plugin/readme.txt

   - Improved webhook synchronization and error handling
   - Added automatic webhook status monitoring
 * Bug fix: Fix an issue where webhooks, rewards and promotions would always sync on settings save.

+= 0.9.0 =

+* Feature: Personalized rewards display - Only shows rewards that match the contact's eligibility based on visibility filters configured in the Leat.com dashboard
+* Enhancement: Improved rewards sorting - Rewards are now displayed in descending order by credit cost (high to low) for better user experience
+* Enhancement: Added logs submenu to easier access debug logs.